 Most of the time you will need to take a pre-test to discover your weak and strong points.
 When you are well prepared, you can take the High School Equivalency (HSE) examination at one of the official testing sites in New Jersey.
 After passing the exam you will be awarded the HSE certificate or diploma.
 The GED exam includes four tests that cover these subject areas: Literacy, Social Studies, Science, and Math.
 The TASC and HiSET exams have five tests as the Literacy section is split up in a writing and a reading test.
 These two alternatives are cheaper than the GED test.

-The TASC and HiSET exams have five tests as the Literacy section is split up in a writing and a reading test.
+The TASC and HiSET exams have five tests as the Literacy section is split up into a writing and a reading test.
 These two alternatives are cheaper than the GED test.
 The GED modules may be taken separately within a period of two years.
 This is not the case with the HiSET and TASC exams.

 New Jersey GED requirements